anthonylauw/progressbars-js/README.md

 7. responsive solution
 8. Animate the bar change, andworks well when you tap buttons quickly.
 9. Version control (git)

-Using SCSS
+10. Using SCSS
-Styled to a production quality level
+11. Style to a production quality level